PlayeRom/flightgear-addon-logbook/README.md

 11. **Day** – the number of hours spent flying during the day.
 12. **Night** – number of hours spent flying during the night.
 13. **Instrument** – the number of hours flown during the IMC (Instrument Meteorological Conditions).
 14. **Duration** – total duration of the flight in hours, as the sum of **Day** and **Night**.
-The instrument is not added up here, as it is simply counted separately, regardless of whether it was day or night. **Duration** is calculated in real time, so if you speed up or slow down the simulation time, it will not be affected.
+The **Instrument** is not added up here, as it is simply counted separately, regardless of whether it was day or night. **Duration** is calculated in real time, so if you speed up or slow down the simulation time, it will not be affected.
 15. **Distance** – total distance flown from take-off to landing, in nautical miles.
-16. **Fuel** – total fuel burned, in US gallons.
+16. **Fuel** – total amount of fuel burned in flight, in U.S. gallons.
 17. **Max Alt** – maximum altitude, in feet, reached during flight.
 18. **Note** – notes, by default the full name of the aircraft.
 This is a good place to enter your own notes as well.

 ## Viewing the logbook

 The add-on also provides the ability to view the entire flight logbook from the simulator.
 You should select "Logbook" -> "Logbook" from the menu.
 The main window will open with the entire logbook in tabular form.
 The last row signed "Totals", contains a summary, not only of the visible entries on a given page, but of the entire logbook.
 The same "Totals" row is visible on every page.
-The exception for totals is the `Max Alt` column, in which we do not have the sum of all altitudes, but the highest one.
+The exception for totals is the `Max Alt` column, in which you don't have the sum of all altitudes, but the highest one.

-At the very bottom we have a row of buttons, mainly for moving through the log pages.
+At the very bottom there is a row of buttons, mainly for moving through the log pages.
 The `|<<` button means moving to the first page, `<` moving to the previous page, `>` moving to the next page, `>>|` moving to the last page.
-In the middle we have text information in the format `{on which page we are} / {number of all pages} (number of entries in the log)`.
-On the right we have a `dark`/`light` button to switch between window styles.
+In the middle there is text information in the format `{on which page you are} / {number of all pages} (number of entries in the log)`.
+On the right is the `dark`/`light` button to switch between window styles.
 The `?` button opens a window with help (the same as from the "Logbook" -> "Help" menu).

 Each log entry can be hovered over and clicked.
 Then an additional window will open presenting the details of the given entry.
-In general, we have the same information here as in the main window, except:
+In general, you have the same information here as in the main window, except:

 1. ICAO airport codes include their names in parentheses.
-2. With numerical data, we have given the units in which these values are presented with conversions to other units.
+2. With numerical data, you have given the units in which these values are presented with conversions to other units.
-3. At the very bottom we have an additional `Note` field, which is not displayed in the main window, due to the possibility of placing any length of text here.
+3. At the very bottom you have an additional `Note` field, which is not displayed in the main window, due to the possibility of placing any length of text here.

 ### Data filtering